 It really is a difficult cycle.
 To take care of one condition, you have to keep on top of the other, and this can be tiring.
 There are lots of different things you can do to help yourself.
 And we are always here to support you on our helpline if you want to talk about it.

-If you have any of the symptoms of depression for longer than two weeks, it’s really important that you go and see your HCP.
+If you have any of the symptoms of depression for longer than two weeks, it’s really important that you go and see your healthcare professional.
 It’s always going to be a hard thing to do, but asking for help and talking about your problems with someone can be really helpful.

 There are different ways that people deal with depression.
 Your doctor may advise you to talk to a professional, recommend medication or point you towards Cognitive Behavioural Therapy.
 You can decide the best steps together.

-Emotional and psychological support is one of your 15 healthcare essentials when you have diabetes.
+Emotional and psychological support should be part of your diabetes care.
 This means you have the right to ask for it if you need it, and it's free.
 And although it isn’t for everyone, opening up to a professional therapist or counsellor can really help.

 Speak to your healthcare professional about the services available in your area.
 You can do this during your annual review, or whenever you visit your doctor or diabetes specialist.
+Or make a separate appointment if you need to.
 You might be able to be referred to a counsellor through your local health authority or your council, or you can choose to go private.

 The medication offered will usually be some sort of antidepressant.
 This treatment helps boost brain chemicals such as serotonin, which helps lift your mood.
 There are lots of different types of antidepressants, so if you and your healthcare professional decide that you’d like to try them, you can find a type that is right for you.
 They won‘t affect your diabetes medication.